 There is an urgent need for bolder action from governments to protect human rights and provide access to remedy for victims of corporate human rights abuse.
 With this website, we hope to assist states to embed the corporate responsibility to respect human rights into law.

-For more information about BHRinLaw or to submit a piece to the blog, please contact Heather Cohen at email@example.com.
+For more information about BHRinLaw or to submit a piece to the blog, please contact Sarah McGrath at firstname.lastname@example.org.